• Skip to primary navigation

 Moroccan Chicken Process Shot 1

-Arrange the chicken pieces at 400°F (205°C) on the baking sheet and bake for 35-40 minutes, or until the internal temperature reaches 165°F (74°C).
+Grill the chicken pieces at 425°F or bake them at 400°F (205°C) on the baking sheet and bake for 35-40 minutes, until the internal temperature reaches 165°F (74°C).
 The top should be beautifully golden with light charred edges.

 Moroccan Chicken Process Shot 2